Darin Keim knows that fall can be an excellent time to fish for crappies at Lake of the Ozarks

 “Fall is my favorite time of the year to fish for crappies,” Keim said.
 “Once the nights get cool and the water temperature starts to drop, they’ll go on a feeding frenzy.

 “Everybody thinks of spring for crappie fishing, but fall is much more consistent.
 October, November, December—those are great months.”

-The key to fishing at that time of the year?
+The key to late fall crappie fishing?
 Finding the “groceries.”

 “Crappies are predators,” Keim said.
 “They’re going to be where the shad are.
 Sometimes, they’ll feed in packs.